vemuladheeraj/SmartExpensesPrivatePolicy/DATA_RETENTION_POLICY.md

 ## Transactional Message-Derived Data

-SmartExpenses stores transaction records locally on your device, derived from transactional SMS (via notification parsing or one-time history import).
+SmartExpenses stores transaction records locally on your device, derived from transactional SMS notifications and optional Gmail import.
 Stored fields include amount, type (debit/credit), timestamp, inferred merchant/counterparty, and channel (e.g., UPI/card/bank).
-Raw SMS bodies are not required for normal operation and are not uploaded by default.
+Raw SMS or email bodies are not required for normal operation and are not uploaded by default.

 Retention controls:
 - You may clear all transactions from Settings (Fresh Start) at any time.
 - If optional cloud backup is enabled in a future release, retention will follow your explicit opt-in settings and will be described here.

+### Latest Update

+- Historical backfill is supported via optional Gmail import with your OAuth consent.
+Notification-based parsing continues to capture new transactional messages.
+There is no READ_SMS usage in the Play build.

 # SmartExpenses Data Retention Policy

 **Last Updated: January 2025**

+**Version: 2.1.0**

 ## Overview